Reviews You Can Rely On

 Measured Average Temperature Deviation at 98° F 0.08

 We don't have many issues with the IR 2000, but we prefer thermometers that “beep” a bit louder to alert the user that the device has completed its job.
 In the post-COVID-19 world, these types of thermometers are often used by businesses in crowded, noisy environments, and it's nice to know a complete reading has been taken.
-Our testing revealed this model is reasonably accurate and completely sufficient for home use, but it doesn't offer the near-precise readings of expensive medical-grade alternatives like the Welch Allyn Sure Temp plus 690/692, which is widely used in the medical industry.
+Our testing revealed this model is reasonably accurate and completely sufficient for home use.
+Still, it doesn't offer the near-precise readings of expensive medical-grade alternatives like the Welch Allyn Sure Temp plus 690/692, which is widely used in the medical industry.

 The GoodBaby Touchless 2-in-1 IR 2000 is quick, easy to use, and a no-brainer to clean.